-- 1. Compliance with approved training plan \ - 10.
-Involvement of hourly employees in safety& health program \ - 13.
-Conduct personal exposure sampling for respirable dust (silica) and noise \ - 15.
-Regularly scheduled safety meetings \ - 16.
-Conducted a comprehensive safety & health inspection (Non-MSHA) \ - 18.
-No MSHA reportable or OSHA recordable injuries or illnesses \ - 19.
-No final S & S citations (or OSHA citation for a Serious violation) and/or VPID less than the national average \
+- 1. Compliance with approved training plan - 10.
+Involvement of hourly employees in safety 3.
+Procedure for pre-shift inspection follow-& health program - 13.
+Conduct personal exposure sampling for respirable dust (silica) and noise - 15.
+Regularly scheduled safety meetings - 16.
+Conducted a comprehensive safety & health inspection (Non-MSHA) - 18.
+No MSHA reportable or OSHA recordable injuries or illnesses - 19.
+No final S & S citations (or OSHA citation for a Serious violation) and/or VPID less than the national average